hpc-maths/APM_10579_EP/projects/barnes-hut.md

 - Propose a python script to visualize the results.
 - Try the algorithm on the solar system.

 The source code must be well documented and the repository of the project must contain several examples and tests.
-In the report, you must justify your choices and clearly explain the data structure.
+In the report, you must justify your choices and clearly explain the data structure and the algorithms.